Selecting the Best ADC Scale-out Solution for Your Environment

 - If so, what happens to my users if one of the instances goes down?

 - Do I have the ability to use different sets of instances for different applications?
-Can I use the same technologies in both hardware in on-premises datacenter, as well as software in private and public clouds?
+Can I use the same technologies in both hardware in on-premises datacenter, as well as software in private clouds and public clouds?